demery/masked_date/README.md

 file to [rubygems.org](https://rubygems.org).

-To test the code out build and install the gem:
+To try the code, build and install the gem:

 ```bash
 bundle exec rake install